jackthomas1430/credit-risk-classification-/README.md

 ### Recommendations

 Based on these results, the logistic regression model is recommended for this task.
 The model predicts healthy loans with a high degree of accuracy, minimizing the risk of incorrectly labeling a healthy loan as high risk.
 The model also does well in identifying high-risk loans to prevent loan defaults.
-The precision and recall for high-risk loans show that the model can accurately identify risky borrowers and reduce the likelyhood of missing actual high-risk loans.Ultimately, the model's ability to accurately predict high-risk loans is important for identifying potential defaults, and the high precision for healthy loans ensures that most low-risk loans are correctly classified.
+The precision and recall for high-risk loans show that the model can accurately identify risky borrowers and reduce the likelyhood of missing actual high-risk loans.
+Ultimately, the model's ability to accurately predict high-risk loans is important for identifying potential defaults, and the high precision for healthy loans ensures that most low-risk loans are correctly classified.

 ## Acknowledgements